Benthediver99/MusicParty/README.md

 song immediately, and can play it individually.
 ______________________________________________________________________

-**How to start up 'Music Party':**
+**How to set up 'Music Party':**

     1. Have some version of Python installed (3.0 or higher probably)
     2. Run these commands in command prompt:
 	a. pip install pygame
 	b. pip install mutagen.mp3
+	4. Run tracker_server.py
+	    - take IP and port # from terminal after it runs [IP]:[port #]
+	5. Manually edit client_server.py
+	    - On line 13 -> TRACKER_ADDR = ('192.168.4.53', 5557)
+	        -change the IP and Port # to the one you got in tracker_server.py
-    3. command prompt: cd to folder where musicparty.py is located -Run musicparty.py ([filepath] python musicparty.py)
+    5. command prompt: cd to folder where musicparty.py is located -Run musicparty.py ([filepath] python musicparty.py)

 **How to host MusicParty:**